Chart Color Schemes

 Montrose is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is using ABS/Geoscience Australia projections released in 2024, with a base year of 2022, for each SA2 area.
-For areas not covered by this data, they utilise VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is expected to increase its population by 336 persons, reflecting an overall gain of approximately 4.8% over the 17-year period.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the Montrose (Vic.)
+(SA2) is expected to increase its population by approximately 336 persons to reach a total of around 7,216 people by the year 2041.
+This reflects an anticipated growth rate of 4.8% over the 17-year period.

 Frequently Asked Questions - Population